songtaoduan/songtaoduan.github.io/_research/research.md

 * Revival Projects in International Development: Evidence from Chinese Global Infrastructure since 1949 (with [Austin Strange](https://www.austinstrange.org/))
     * <span style="font-size: 14px;">*Abstract:* How do historical interactions between states affect their contemporary relations?
 We examine this broader question in the context of Chinese overseas development projects.
-We examine Chinese-financed and built infrastructure projects that the Chinese gov- ernment has “revived” in recent years.
+We examine Chinese-financed and built infrastructure projects that the Chinese government has “revived” in recent years.
 China’s contemporary infrastructure drive and the Belt and Road Initiative have attracted intense scrutiny.
 But China’s government also financed several hundred infrastructure projects in dozens of developing regions be- tween 1949 and 1999.
 We theorize that revival projects have multiple political functions that explain China’s willingness to spend resources revitalizing and branding them.
 To